Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ## Ensuring your open source stays healthy
-In this section, we are describing guidelines, hints and tips on how to maintain healthy use of open source libraries in your application.
+This section describes guidelines, hints and tips on how to maintain healthy use of open source libraries in your application.
 Where applicable, we explain how Sigrid can be used to achieve this.

 ### 4. Scan the software for health issues

 For timely handling of open source health risks, there are two concerns:

-1) _Risks that appear due to changes in the code_: these need to be signalled as soon as possible (short feedback loops make it much more efficient to make changes); doing the scanning as part of the CI/CD pipeline using `sigridci` addresses this.
+1. _Risks that appear due to changes in the code_: these need to be signalled as soon as possible (short feedback loops make it much more efficient to make changes); doing the scanning as part of the CI/CD pipeline using `sigridci` addresses this.

    The risks that are detected are best addressed immediately, _before_ merging the new code.

-2) _Risks that appear due to changes in the ecosystem over time_: these require regular scans, even when the application code does not change.
+1. _Risks that appear due to changes in the ecosystem over time_: these require regular scans, even when the application code does not change.
 For this category:
    - Vulnerabilities require frequent scanning: preferably daily, at least every 2 weeks.
    - The other OSH properties are less volatile and urgent, and monthly to quarterly scanning is sufficient for those.

+   > ⚠️ **Warning:** OSH analysis is conducted whenever Sigrid receives an update through [Sigrid CI](../sigridci-integration/development-workflows.html), or in the form of a new snapshot [upload](../organization-integration/upload-instructions.html).
+Hence for systems that are inactive, new vulnerabilities in the ecosystem are not visible in Sigrid.

 A good time to triage scan results is during refinement for the next sprint: You need to decide to address the detected risks during the upcoming sprint, or possibly create a backlog item.
 In some cases, the detected risk is considered a false positive, or acceptable risk that can be ignored.
 The most common mitigation will be [updating a library](#9-updating-a-library).

 <!-- See also [Where OSH fits in your workflow](#where-oshsigrid-fits-in-your-workflow-going-concern) for details on how to integrate library handling in your workflow. -->